 The pack is easy to download and the instructions for installing both the presets and the brushes are really easy to follow, which means you are not left scratching your head and wondering what to do with your new purchase.
 No searching on the internet for instructions, everything is provided so that you can be up and running in a matter of minutes.
 This in itself is unusual - very often you buy a plug-in or preset for your Adobe products and the company assumes you know how to install it.
 Well Sleeklens don't assume - they help you.
 The download even includes a ‘recipe’ list with working examples for you to follow and these are really useful to have.

-At only $31 for 89 presets and 42 brushes, and a 'recipe' list, you really can’t go wrong with this well thought out Sleeklens product.
+I love this package, it is easy to use and gives great results and at only $31 for 89 presets and 42 brushes, and a 'recipe' list, you really can’t go wrong with this well thought out Sleeklens product.
 Just follow the link below for your copy: